Sumitgujar/90DaysOfDevops/Shell_Scripting/README.md

 ## **📌Note**
 ### **User Management Script**

-I have created a script in the `user.sh` repository of GitHub for managing user accounts, including adding, deleting, modifying, and listing user information.
+I have created a script in the `User_Script` repository of GitHub for managing user accounts, including adding, deleting, modifying, and listing user information.
 This script provides a simple way to manage system users with command-line options.